nrdg/sop/infra/hyak.md

 ## Managing your disk space

-The home directory you begin in after logging in has limited memory.
-More (but not persistent) memory can be accessed by moving large files, caches, and working directories to /gscratch.
+The home directory you begin in after logging in has limited space.
+More (but not persistent) space can be accessed by moving large files, caches, and working directories to /gscratch.
 For example:

 `cd /gscratch/escience/`
 `mkdir [UW Net ID]`